redhat-performance/badfish/README.md

 Badfish can be consumed in several ways after successful installation.
 Either via the standalone cli tool or as a python library.
 For an extensive use of the cli tool check the [Common Operations](#common-operations) section of this file.

-NOTE: Badfish operates optionally against a YAML configuration file to toggle between key:value pair sets of boot interface/device strings.
+> [!NOTE] Badfish operates optionally against a YAML configuration file to toggle between key:value pair sets of boot interface/device strings.
 You just need to create your own interface config that matches your needs to easily swap/save interface/device boot ordering or select one-time boot devices.

 ### As Python Library
 If Badfish has been properly installed in the system (RPM package install, setuptools), then the library should be available under your python path therefore it can be imported as a python library to your python project.